- Guide

 From the moment you land, you’ll start hearing expressions like “ta”, “reckon”, and the famously confusing “yeah, nah”.
 Aussie slang isn’t just a language quirk — it’s a big part of student life in Australia.

 For international students, understanding common Australian slang can make a huge difference.
-It helps you feel more confident, connect with locals, and enjoy everyday conversations — whether you’re at uni grabbing coffee, or hanging out at your student accommodation.
+It helps you feel more confident, connect with locals, and enjoy everyday conversations — whether you’re grabbing coffee on campus or chatting with friends at your international student accommodation.

 This guide breaks down popular Aussie expressions, what they actually mean, and how to use them in real life — so you can settle in faster in your student housing, laugh with your new mates, and have a deeper experience of what it’s like to live and study in Australia.
 Whether you’re in student accommodation in Melbourne, Sydney, Adelaide, Brisbane or other cities, you’ll hear words and phrases like this every day.